Best Supplements for Inflammation† and Joint Health | Cooper Complete

 Photo is a graphic of the human spine and shoulder, with the shoulder joint showing inflammation.

-Inflammation is a natural immune system response to protect against infection, illness or injury.
-According to Kenneth H. Cooper, MD, MPH, Founder and Chairman of Cooper Aerobics, “acute inflammation, such as when you have a sore throat or cut your finger, is short-lived, going away within hours or days.
-However, following acute inflammation an individual could develop long-term smoldering inflammation called systemic chronic inflammation, which causes a multitude of medical problems.”
+Inflammation is a natural immune system response that helps protect the body against infection, illness, or injury.
+According to Kenneth H. Cooper, MD, MPH, Founder and Chairman of Cooper Aerobics, “acute inflammation, such as when you have a sore throat or cut your finger, is short-lived, and usually resolves within hours or days.
+However, following acute inflammation, an individual could develop long-term smoldering inflammation called systemic chronic inflammation, which causes a multitude of medical problems.”

-In an article published in the May-June 2019 issue of Harvard Magazine, “Could Inflammation Be the Cause of Myriad Chronic Conditions?” the author points out that a growing body of evidence shows common chronic conditions could be triggered by low-grade, long-term inflammation.
+In an article published in Harvard Magazine, “Could Inflammation Be the Cause of Myriad Chronic Conditions?” the author points out that a growing body of evidence shows common chronic conditions could be triggered by low-grade, long-term inflammation.
 Those conditions include:

 • Unmanaged stress